justpy-org/justpy/docs/tutorial/basic_concepts.md

 jp.justpy(hello_world)
 ```

-When you define a page that is going to be rendered on more than one browser, you need to set its delete_flag to False.
+When you define a page that is going to be rendered in more than one browser tab or page, you need to set its `delete_flag` to `False`.
 Otherwise, the page (the instance of `WebPage` to be precise) will be deleted when a browser tab or window that renders that page is closed.
 The default is for JustPy to remove all references to the page and the components on it so that the Python garbage collector can reclaim the memory.
-When a page's (or component's) delete_flag is set to False, none of its child components will be deleted, even if their delete_flag is True.
+When a page's (or component's) `delete_flag` is set to `False`, none of its child components will be deleted, even if their `delete_flag` is `True`.

-In the next part of the tutorial you will learn how to deal with events such as a mouse click happening in the browser.
+In the next part of the tutorial you will learn how to deal with events such as a mouse click.